-"And that's when Sgt.
+"That's when Sgt.
 Nathan Harris handed me his last bottle of water," says Danfung Dennis, a filmmaker and acclaimed combat photographer.
 "We first met on Machine Gun Hill."

 With two deployments in Iraq and Afghanistan under his belt, the 25-year-old Harris was "an exceptional leader," Dennis tells NPR's Renee Montagne — the Marine chosen to be first off the chopper in an assault on a Taliban stronghold that would become a brutal firefight. "'He was this courageous platoon leader who was at the tip of the spear of this entire battle."

 Six months later, watching a contingent of returning Marines step off the buses in North Carolina for a reunion with their families, Dennis realized that Nathan Harris wasn't among them.
 He'd been hit two weeks before — shot in the hip by a Taliban machine-gun round.
-He'd nearly bled to death.
+He had nearly bled to death.

-"He was in extreme pain and distress," Dennis recalls.
-"And feeling very guilty for having left his men behind."
+"He was in extreme pain and distress," Dennis recalls, "and feeling very guilty for having left his men behind."

 Harris' agonized struggle to transition back into a society that didn't much understand what he'd been through became the focus of Dennis' documentary Hell and Back Again, which won a World Cinema Grand Jury Prize at this year's Sundance Film Festival.

 Daily stresses that get under everyone's skin — paying bills, finding parking at a Walmart — proved overwhelmingly distracting for Harris.